 The platforms LendingClub and Prosper are the only platforms old enough to have been through a recession.
 They were both in the 2008 recession.
 New platforms are emerging all the time, while the older platforms are expanding.
 Therefore, the P2P lending industry could be inflating and collapse in the next recession.

 The last risk there is, is you.
 If you get greedy or fearful, you are exposed to the same risks as when investing in stocks.
 Let us take an example of both.
 If you are fearful, you are investing in loans that are expected to be very safe.
 However, these loans are also the once which, provides the low returns.
 The opposite is true if you are greedy and go for the highest possible returns.
 This also bears the highest amount of risks.

 You can read a more in-depth of P2P lending risks and ways to mitigate the risks in my 7 risks of P2P lending article.

-If you are already a registered investor on Mintos you can read my post on how to achieve high returns while having a low risk on my Mintos loan originator post.
+If you are already a registered investor on Mintos, you can read my post on how to achieve high returns while having a low risk on my Mintos Auto-invest Strategy post.

-Through this post I have highlighted some of the most essential topics related to P2P lending:
+Through this post, I have highlighted some of the essential topics related to P2P lending:

 - What is P2P lending?

 P2P lending is a way for small businesses and individuals to lend money at a cheaper rate than banks can offer.
 Furthermore, there are P2P lending platforms in place which works as an intermediate for the borrower and the investor.
 The P2P lending principle is followed with many benefits.
 However, there are also a few disadvantages.
 For the investor, there are typically no costs associated with investing, and the returns are considered better than other investment types.